alangshur/biometric-typing/README.md

 Implements a system to identify users based on biometric data about their typing

+Dependencies:  numpy, pynput

+Designed for execution on Linux/macOS systems.
+If macOS, requires macOS SIP to be disabled, your terminal of choice to be whitelisted in Security & Privacy/Privacy/Accessibility settings.
+On some systems, the process will need to be run as root.

 # Models
 - Manhattan Model:
     - Training: Take password-timing vectors and calculate mean timing vector (becomes detection model)